 Common Phenobarbital Side Effects

-Ultimately, these phenobarbital side effects are unpleasant, but they are not debilitating or life-threatening.
-As such, many patients find that the therapeutic effects of the medication are worth dealing with these side effects of phenobarbital in the short term.
-In cases where these become phenobarbital long-term side effects, users should speak to their doctor about alternative medications.
+These Phenobarbital Side Effects are unpleasant, but the therapeutic effects of the medication are worth dealing with these side effects of Phenobarbital in the short term.
+In cases when Phenobarbital long-term complications or withdrawal symptoms occur, users should speak to their doctor about alternative medications.

 Phenobarbital adverse effects that are less common may also emerge.
+Some of these rare side effects can have severe presentation if experienced by the individual, others are inconvenient for daily functioning but pose no long-term complication.
 These are not life-threatening, but their emergence can indicate that the individual is too sensitive to the medication and needs to switch to an alternative.
-Less common phenobarbital effects include:

 - Chronic trouble sleeping